Sports in the Tampa Bay area: Tampa Bay Bandits

 The Tampa Bay Bandits of the United States Football League (USFL) played three seasons in Tampa Stadium from 1983 to 1985.
 With innovative head coach Steve Spurrier and a fan-friendly atmosphere, "Banditball"'s local popularity rivaled that of the more-established Buccaneers, who were in the midst of a streak of 14 straight losing seasons during the Bandits' short existence.

 The USFL decided to compete directly with the NFL in 1986 by moving its season from the spring to the fall.
 But after the infamous failure of the USFL's antitrust lawsuit against the NFL, the league folded instead.
 John Bassett, the principal owner of the Bandits, had opposed the USFL's fall strategy and planned to make the team a charter member of a new spring league.
 However, Bassett's failing health prevented this idea from becoming reality.
 He died from cancer in 1986, and the Bandits would not play another down.

+In 2022, the USFL was recreated and announced that a new Tampa Bay Bandits team would take part in the league.
+Due to COVID-19, all games during the first season took place in Birmingham, Alabama.
+The new Bandits only played during the 2022 season, and were replaced by a new team in Memphis in 2023.